spandhana-2128/Distributed-Payload-Steganography-on-Generative-Audio-Visual-Carriers/README.md

-# Adaptive-Steganography
-# Adaptive Steganography
+# Distributed Payload Stegnography on Generative Audio Visual Carriers

-Concept for hiding encrypted payload data across two AI-generated carrier media files (an audio spectrogram and an image), designed to resist tampering and basic digital forensics analysis.
+A concept for hiding encrypted payload data across two AI-generated carrier media files (an audio spectrogram and an image), designed to resist tampering and basic digital forensics analysis.

 1. **Encryption** — The payload file is encrypted using AES-CBC with a randomly generated key and IV.
 2. **Error Correction** — Reed-Solomon error correction codes (ECC) are added to the encrypted data so it can survive minor corruption.